rustyrussell/lightning-rfc-old/early-drafts/uniclose.md

 # General Requirements

-A node SHOULD report an error to the operator if it sees a transaction transaction spend the funding transaction output which does not fall into one of these categories (mutual close, unilateral close, or cheating attempt).
+A node SHOULD report an error to the operator if it sees a transaction spend the funding transaction output which does not fall into one of these categories (mutual close, unilateral close, or cheating attempt).
 Such a transaction implies its private key has leaked, and funds may be lost